matoos32/jfreechart-builder-demo/README.md

 ![A stock chart time series chart with weekend gaps](./screenshots/stock-chart-time-series-weekend-gaps.png "App screenshot")

-## Versioning

-Uses the version number matching that of **jfreechart-builder**.

-## License

-This project and source code are provided under the terms of the same [LGPL 2.1 license](./license-LGPL.txt).

-You should be aware that, by virtue of the Maven Shade plugin, the app JAR file that is created will contain the compiled `.class` files of:

-* The [jfreechart-builder](https://github.com/matoos32/jfreechart-builder) module (LGPL 2.1 license)
-* The [jfreechart](https://github.com/jfree/jfreechart) library (LGPL 2.1 license)

-If you need clarification on the LGPL vs. Java, please see the [FSF's tech note about it](https://www.gnu.org/licenses/lgpl-java.html).

 ## Building Prerequisites

 * JDK 8 or greater [[1](https://openjdk.java.net/)] [[2](https://www.oracle.com/java/)] installed.